tigerabrodi/tree-fun-experiment/README.md

 3. that builder creates branch segments and leaf placements in 3d space.
 4. the wood mesh is built from those branch segments.
 5. the leaves are not heavy 3d leaves. each leaf is a small crossed billboard. that means two flat planes using the same leaf texture, rotated across each other so the leaf cluster looks fuller from more angles.
-6. giant forest mode builds one base tree and scatters many copies across the ground.
+6. giant forest mode builds several species safe variants, splits the forest into spatial chunks, and renders those chunks with instancing.
+7. chunk frustum culling hides chunks that are outside the camera view.
+8. chunk lod switches visible chunks between `near`, `mid`, `far`, and `ultra far` detail based on distance.
-7. leaf wind runs on the gpu. a webgpu compute pass updates leaf offsets every frame, and the leaf material reads those offsets while rendering.
+9. leaf wind runs on the gpu. a webgpu compute pass updates leaf offsets every frame, and the leaf material reads those offsets while rendering.
+10. worker based rebuild planning prepares forest data, packed matrices, and packed trunk geometry away from the main thread.

 ## why this is fast

-the main performance idea is instancing.
+the main performance ideas are instancing, chunking, lod, and moving heavy rebuild work off the main thread.

 instancing means not submitting the same crossed leaf geometry hundreds or thousands of times. you build one shared leaf geometry and one shared leaf material. then you send a list of transforms for position, rotation, and scale. the gpu draws all those copies in one pass.